mh0rst/iscsi-live/README.md

 Add your SSH key here for root access: `config/includes.chroot/root/.ssh/authorized_keys`

-Configure the iSCSI target here (i.e. to change the shared disk): `config/includes.chroot/etc/tgt/conf.d/target.conf`
+Configure the NVMe/TCP target here (i.e. to change the shared disk): `config/includes.chroot/bin/enablenvmet`

 Setup custom networking here: `config/includes.chroot/etc/network/interfaces`, then adjust the `LB_BOOTAPPEND_LIVE` config option in `config/binary`.
 If you forget to adjust the `LB_BOOTAPPEND_LIVE` config option, live-boot will generate it's own `/etc/network/interfaces` file and ignores the custom networking - this is the default!